rpuntaie/pdfformulas/README.rst

 Dump the formulas of a PDF as PNG files in the ``formulas`` subfolder.
 The subfolder ``formulas`` is created, if not there yet.
 The PDF content must be accessible as text.
-Requires: Pillow, PyMuPDF, PdfMiner
+Requires: Pillow, PyMuPDF (needs compatible MuPDF installed), PdfMiner

 positional arguments:
   pdffile               PDF file to parse and dump formulas of